dyle71/hcs-crypt/README.md

 All parts of the framework, at this level, are thread-safe. _However_, the library acts simply as on intermediate between an application and an implementing low-level framework.
-So if the low-level framework is not thread-safe, than the overall threading safety is likely not given too.
+So if the low-level framework is not thread-safe, and is - by chance - accessing the very same state, than the overall threading safety is likely not given too.

 ## Usage example